ahmadabdul592/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 10-love_exponent_breath is a script that display the result of BREAYH to the power LOVE File 11-binary_to_decimal is a script that convert a number from base 2 to base 10 File 12-combinations is a script that prints all possible combinations of two letters except oo File 13-print_float is a script that print a number with two decimal places
+File 10-love_exponent_breath is a script that display the result of BREAYH to the power LOVE File 11-binary_to_decimal is a script that convert a number from base 2 to base 10 File 12-combinations is a script that prints all possible combinations of two letters except oo File 13-print_float is a script that print a number with two decimal places File 100-decimal_to_hexadecimal is a script that convert a number from base 10 to base 16